 Fallout 76 gameplay

 Friends that build together, stay together: unlike the specific settlement spots in Fallout 4, you can build anywhere in Fallout 76 and move your progress wherever you like with the Construction and Assembly Mobile Platform, or C.A.M.P.
 Teams of players can muck in on their own property in their bid to settle this recently ravaged slice of the US.
-Of course, you’ll also have a bevy of bespoke Fallout 76 emotes so you can communicate with your team even if you don’t have voice chat.
+Of course, you’ll also have a bevy of bespoke Fallout 76 emotes so you can communicate with your team even if you don’t have voice chat, and make a fool of yourself in photo mode.
 As well as teaming up to build, there will also be a Fallout 76 trading system so you can share resources and buy and sell wares to other players.

 Another concern is how Fallout 76 quests will work in a game without any NPCs.
 You will start quests through terminals, holotapes, and notes rather than chatting to townsfolk.
 In addition, an interview between GameStar and Todd Howard has revealed that there will be Fallout 76 radiant quests – those are the never-ending quest lines from you would get from NPCs like Preston Garvey in Fallout 4, often telling you that another settlement is in danger and needs your help.
-Quite how radiant quests will look in Fallout 76 is still unclear, but it will likely revolve around using clues to search for loot.
+Don’t fear, though, there will be a Fallout 76 main quest with a narrative that guides you through to the higher levels, and it culminates with the launching of Fallout 76 nukes.

 There will always be those players who just want to watch the world burn, but how will Bethesda tackle the inevitable Fallout 76 griefers who just want to wade into servers, raise hell, and ruin everybody’s game on purpose?